THE PLATFORM

 Randy Ingermanson is responsible for what we know as the snowflake method.
 Writers often design great plots and draft compelling drafts from this method.

 Put simply, the snowflake method builds off each element of your story.
 Start with a line, build to a paragraph, chapter, and so forth, until you complete your rough draft.
-For more on the snowflake method, view this resource.

 If you prefer to write as a pantser, this is the most minimalistic, basic method and will likely work perfectly for you.
 Simply plan out your chapters, write down a few bullet points of the main ideas and supporting events taking place within the chapter, and then get to writing.